frnmst/kalliope-rest/README.rst

 A frontend for the Kalliope REST API

+Note: This readme will serve as the program's documentation.

 REST API
 ========

 See https://github.com/kalliope-project/kalliope/blob/master/Docs/rest_api.md

-To be able to run synapses, you need to enable `CORS requests`.
+To be able to run synapses, you need to enable `CORS requests` in your Kalliope configuration file.
 See https://github.com/kalliope-project/kalliope/blob/master/Docs/settings.md#rest-api

 Installation